FAQ

 13. What is the difference between the vehicle lists?

-The Vehicle Sales List showcases vehicles that are available for immediate sale.
+The Buy Now Direct Vehicle Sales List showcases vehicles that are available for immediate purchase.
 If two or more individuals arrive at the same time, on the same day wanting to purchase the same vehicle, it will be removed from this list and transferred to the Vehicle Sealed Bid List.

 The Vehicle Sealed Bid List allows individuals to submit a bid for any of the vehicles on this list.
 All bids must be submitted by 9:15 a.m. the following Wednesday.
 Bids can be mailed, faxed, or submitted in person.